 i.
 Hometown; city and state

-A student may inform the Office of Admissions and the Registrar in writing that he/she does not give permission for the university to release his/her directory information or may submit the request through UAOnline.
+A student may inform the Office of the Registrar in writing that he/she does not give permission for the university to release his/her directory information or may submit the request through UAOnline.
 The request is valid until a subsequent request to release directory information is received in writing or through UAOnline.